Skip to Content

 It's quite hard to speak to a random guy on the streets telling him you like him!
 For this reason, I highly recommend using gay dating apps like Grindr and Hornet to connect with LGBTQ locals.

-This is also the best way to tap into the underground gay scene to find out where and when the next queer event is taking place as these are usually only announced and publicised by word of mouth and social media.
+This is also the best way to tap into the underground gay scene to find out where and when the next queer event is taking place as these are usually only announced and publicized by word of mouth and social media.
 However, bear in mind that the internet in the UAE is heavily monitored and most gay sites/apps are banned.
 For this reason, I strongly recommend investing in a good VPN so you can access these apps safely and anonymously!

 I also recommend using Tinder.
 Unlike Grindr and Hornet, it generally works ok in the UAE without a VPN.